Nuclear Physics at BRIF: The ISOL-type facility BRIF

 \section{The ISOL-type facility BRIF}

-The Beijing Radioactive Ion-beam Facility (BRIF) provides high-intensity proton beams and radioactive ion beams, making it an important experimental facility for nuclear physics research and nuclear industry applications in various fields, e.g. the irradiation facility for space science~\cite{zhangtianjue2020nimb}.
-BRIF is an ISOL-type facility which consists of a 100-MeV 200-$\mu$A compact proton cyclotron (CYCIAE-100) serving as the driving accelerator~\cite{zhangtianjue2007nimb}, a two-stage ISOL system with mass revolution of 20000 for ion separation~\cite{cui14}, a 13-MV (HI-13) tandem accelerator for post-acceleration~\cite{tian1986}, a superconducting linac for further boosting beam energies and various fundamental research terminals.
+The Beijing Radioactive Ion-beam Facility (BRIF) is the first ISOL-type RIB facility in Asia and provides high-intensity proton beams and radioactive ion beams, making it an important experimental facility for nuclear physics research and nuclear industry applications in various fields, e.g. the irradiation facility for space science~\cite{zhangtianjue2020nimb}.
+BRIF is an ISOL-type facility which consists of a 100-MeV 200-$\mu$A compact proton cyclotron (CYCIAE-100) serving as the driving accelerator~\cite{zhangtianjue2007nimb}, a two-stage ISOL system with mass resolution of 20,000 for ion separation~\cite{cui14}, a 13-MV (HI-13) tandem accelerator for post-acceleration~\cite{tian1986}, a superconducting linac for further boosting beam energies and various fundamental research terminals.
 BRIF aims to conduct physics research using unstable beams in the energy range of 60~keV to 10~MeV/u, focusing on topics such as nuclear astrophysics, nuclear reactions, and the study of neutron-rich nuclei.
 BRIF produces proton-rich and neutron-rich beams for nuclear physics research.
 The project was approved in 2009 after a feasibility review and budget revisions.
 The first beam was obtained in 2014 for proton, and in 2015 for RIB.
 The overall layout of BRIF project is shown in Fig.~\ref{fig:2.2.1}.

-As shown in Fig.~\ref{fig:2.2.1}, a two-stage isotope separation on-line system (ISOL) with a mass resolution of 20000 was installed between the cyclotron and the tandem accelerator.
+As shown in Fig.~\ref{fig:2.2.1}, a two-stage isotope separation on-line system (ISOL) with a mass resolution of 20,000 was installed between the cyclotron and the tandem accelerator.
 The superconducting linear accelerator booster (SCB), added after the tandem, can increase the energy of heavy ions from the tandem by 13~MeV/q.
 The facility's focus is on stable operation, increasing beam intensity, and improving mass resolution for RIB production.
 Notable achievements include the acceleration of proton beams to 520~$\mu$A, production of neutron and RIBs, and advancement in beam stability and diagnostics.
 The facility is designed for diverse applications, including isotope production and nuclear physics research.